What is the role of the Health Science Enrollment Center (HSEC)?

 How do I apply to a selective health science program?

 When students apply to Cape Fear Community College, they may apply to a pre-health science major.
-This does not automatically enroll or guarantee entry into the selective admissions health science program of your choice (i.e. a Pre-Associate Degree Nursing major is a pre-major and is not a guarantee of acceptance into the Associate Degree Nursing program).
+This does not automatically enroll or guarantee entry into the selective admissions health science program of your choice (i.e., a Pre-Associate Degree Nursing major is a pre-major and is not a guarantee of acceptance into the Associate Degree Nursing program).
 Each program has a specific application period once a year.
-During this application period, students who have met the minimum requirements for their program of interest, may go online to the program website and complete their Intent to Apply.
+During this application period, students who have met the minimum requirements for their program of interest may go online to the program website and complete their Intent to Apply.
 Comprehensive instructions on how to complete an Intent to Apply will be available on each program website.
-Once submitted online, the staff of the CFCC Health Science Enrollment Center will review the student’s Intent to Apply.
+Once submitted online, the CFCC Health Science Enrollment Center staff will review the student’s Intent to Apply.
 If the Intent is approved, i.e. all eligibility requirements are met, the student will receive an email with the “Next Steps” in their CFCC email account.
 Students who file an Intent to Apply and do not meet the minimum requirements will receive an email addressing the missing items.
 Once eligible, they may re-file their Intent.
 Applicants must file the Intent to Apply prior to the last day of the application period.

 What are my options if I am not eligible to file an Intent or don’t get accepted?

 Some of the health science programs at CFCC are very popular but have limited seating.
 Therefore, each year students have to face the difficult decision of using alternatives to their preferred majors and utilizing other strategies to succeed towards their educational and career goals.
 CFCC staff members have created a resource website to help students explore many options.
 Please visit cfcc.edu/admissions/health-sciences-admissions/explore-healthcare-programs/